ellioman/ShaderProject/README.md

 * Waves

 ## Requirements ##
-The project must be run on Unity3D version 5.6 or newer.
+The project must be run on Unity3D 2017.1.0f2 or newer.

 ## Thank Yous / Resources ##